Explore our guide on 8 quality improvement initiatives in healthcare. Discover how hospitals are enhacing patient outcomes and operational efficiency.

 UC San Diego was able to improve the quality and consistency of discharge instructions.
 Results also showed better communication with the patient’s support network to ensure the transition of care went smoothly after they left the hospital.

-In an effort to ensure equitable access to kidney transplantation, DaVita dialysis clinics in Poland implemented a quality improvement project to improve the referral process.
+To ensure equitable access to kidney transplantation, DaVita dialysis clinics in Poland implemented a quality improvement project to improve the referral process.
 Too many patients were missing their chance to receive a transplant due to calls coming in during the dialysis clinics’ off hours.

 Procedural changes included the creation of transplant folders for all wait-listed hemodialysis patients and a set of clear instructions on what to tell transplant coordinators calling during off hours.
 This process improvement made it possible for 68 additional patients to get a transplant—people who would not normally have received one simply because of the timing of the call.

-Quality improvement (QI) isn’t something you can just pay lip service to.
+Healthcare Quality improvement (QI) isn’t something you can just pay lip service to.
 For these programs to work, you need to embed the importance of quality into your facility’s culture from the start.
 Create processes and procedures that support your QI efforts—that may mean establishing dedicated QI teams, holding regular QI meetings, and making your reporting of QI efforts open and transparent.

 If you’re considering implementing a quality improvement program, think about the following before you begin: